 Historical Photograph Meme Contest

-This online exhibit gives you the opportunity to browse each year’s finalists, as chosen by USU librarians/meme connoisseurs.
-The finalists were uploaded to the library’s Facebook page where they were put to a vote, and the most “liked” meme won.
-As you look through these images, you’ll notice that they often reflect the kinds of issues that are important to USU’s students, like class registration, dating, finals, housing, and Main Street traffic.
-But don’t take it too seriously.
-It’s okay to laugh!
+This online exhibit gives you the opportunity to browse each year’s finalists, as chosen by USU librarians.
+The finalists were uploaded to the library’s Facebook page where they were put to a vote, and the most “liked” entry won.
+As you look through these entries, you’ll notice that they often reflect the kinds of issues that are important to USU’s students, like class registration, dating, finals, housing, and Main Street traffic.
+Limor Shiftman, author of Memes in Digital Culture, explained that memes "shape and reflect general social mindsets" and past student entries often do just that within the context of shared experiences at USU.